 A few rules and then you are on your way:

-- It is completely and utterly touristy.
+- It is completely and utterly touristy and one of the most popular places in the world.
 It has been that way since the Renaissance.
-Revel in it.
+The best way to enjoy it is to revel in it.

-- Avoid any restaurant that has a menu turistico sign outside – you can find great food in Venice.
+- Avoid any restaurant that has a “menu turistico” sign outside – you can find great food in Venice.
+These have pre-made food and crank stuff out for the tourists!
 You just have to know where to look.

 - Take a water taxi from the train/plane to the hotel.
 You feel like a movie star.